Sarufutsu, Hokkaido: Geography

 Sarufutsu is the northernmost village in Japan and is the largest village in Hokkaido in area.
 Located on the Tonbetsu Plain, it faces the Sea of Okhotsk to the east where, during the winter, there is drift ice.
+The western part is hilly and mountainous.
 80% of the village's total area is covered by forests.
+Parts of the village are within the borders of the North Okhotsk Prefectural Natural Park.